linsyking/CanvasHelper2/Readme.md

 pip3 install -r requirements.txt
 ```

-If you don't want to change any settings (like CORS), you can directly run:
+If you don't want to change any settings (like CORS), you can directly run: (If you want to use frontend on our server, you must use `9283` port)

 ```bash
 uvicorn canvas_app:app --port 9283